kihira/FoxerEngine/Events.md

 By default, all events generated on the client will be sent to the server and all server events sent to ALL clients.

-When an event is received on the server/client, the following argument is set to allow for side detection
+When an event is received on the server/client, the following argument(s) is set to allow for side detection
 - `fromServer` *bool* client | server - Indicates where the packet originated from
+- `fromClient` *ClientId* server - The ID of the client that sent this event

 Two extra arguments are supported on events when used in a networked
 environment: